-- Do not be derailed by waterworks.
-I have had both men and women cry in front of me, and while uncomfortable, it is often the individual’s way of responding to stress.
+- Do Not Be Derailed by Waterworks: Both men and women will cry on occasion, and while uncomfortable, it is often the individual’s way of responding to stress.
 Be prepared with a tissue.
 Allow time for them to compose.
 If needed, take a brief break.
 You can be empathetic with the situation, just do not let the tears derail your focus on getting to the right resolution.

-- Remember to work towards your planned direction for the conversation.
-If the behavior is a skill or knowledge related one, come prepared with ideas for training.
+- Remember to Work Towards Your Planned Direction for the Conversation: If the behavior is a skill or knowledge related one, come prepared with ideas for training.
 If it is coaching to bolster confidence or encourage the individual to take the next step, put on your coaching hat.
-If the topic is focused on an unacceptable behavior, reiterate the business impact of the behavior and offer clear counseling on avoiding this in the future.
+If the topic is focused on unacceptable behavior, reiterate the business impact of the behavior and offer clear counseling on avoiding this in the future.
 When dealing with the most difficult topics of performance or behavior, there must be implications for non-compliance.

-In my original post, I shared the secret that most managers are stalling on conducting what they perceive will be a difficult conversation.
+Most managers are stalling on conducting what they perceive will be a difficult conversation.
 The other secret is that most people want feedback and want to improve.
 In poll after poll in my workshops, individuals overwhelmingly express that they wish their managers would give them more feedback—both constructive and positive.
-Instead of delaying these performance, career, and business enhancing discussions plan for success and use the process and tips above to help you strengthen your own performance with this critical management tool.
+Instead of delaying these performance, career, and business enhancing discussions plan for success and use the process and tips above to help you strengthen your performance with this critical management tool.